 Digital technology provides an unprecedented and rapid transformation of economic and social activities.
 The existence of a digital platform can make it easier to order MSMEs' products in Makassar City, which can create a more competitive market share (Berger, Von Briel, Davidsson, & Kuckertz, 2021).
 Entrepreneurial orientation is an individual or organizational drive to create value through a combination of scarce resources and risk.
-Entrepreneurial orientation, and the tendency to take risks to create value and business growth (Tavares, Azevedo, Marques, & Bastos, 2023).
+Entrepreneurial orientation refers to attitudes, traits, and behaviors related to the development of the wave business ideas, innovation, and the tendency to take risks to create value and business growth (Tavares, Azevedo, Marques, & Bastos, 2023).
 Entrepreneurial orientation as a strategy benefits a company so that it can compete more effectively in the marketplace (Bala & Arora, 2023).
-Higher entrepreneurial orientation can encourage an increase in a company's ability to market its products, leading to better business performance.
+Tigher entrepreneurial orientation can encourage an increase in a company's ability to market its products, leading to better business performance.
 MSMEs with a strong entrepreneurial orientation tend to have a competitive advantage when facing increasingly fierce business competition (Mah, Skalna, & Muzam, 2022).

-There are three indicators of entrepreneurial orientation variables, namely 1) the ability to innovate and develop new products, 2) proactivity, which is the recognition of opportunities and commitment to innovation, and 3) the ability to take risks (Javaid, Haleem, Singh, & Suman, 2021).
+There are three indicators of intrepreneurial orientation variables, namely 1) the ability to innovate and develop new products, 2) proactivity, which is the recognition of opportunities and commitment to innovation, and 3) the ability to take risks (Javaid, Haleem, Singh, & Suman, 2021).
 MSME actors create various innovations to achieve a market orientation that is more competitive and environmentally friendly and opens up employment opportunities in the community (Frare & Beuren, 2022).
 Entrepreneurs are also required to have a market orientation concept so that business actors can be more observant of changing market conditions and can pay attention to competitors' movements in marketing their products (Leng et al., 2022).
 Market orientation is an organization's culture and ability to generate a sound understanding of customers and markets and use this information to create superior value for customers.
-Entrepreneurial orientation reflects how the organization identifies and exploits untapped opportunities (Aheleroff, Huang, Xu, & Zhong, 2022).
-Market orientation refers to the awareness of creative industry MSMEs on market needs and preferences, as well as their ability to meet and exceed customer expectations.
+Entrepreneurial orientation reflects how the organization identifies and exploits untapped opportunities of market needs and preferences, as well as their ability to meet and exceed customer expectations.
 Market orientation involves in-depth market analysis, a good understanding of market trends and needs, proper market segmentation, and the ability to tailor products or services to customer desires (Lu et al., 2020).